ovh/docs/pages/web_cloud/web_hosting/configure_your_web_hosting/guide.en-gb.md

 ![hostingconfiguration](images/change-hosting-configuration-step3.png){.thumbnail}

-### 3 - Method 2: Modify the web hosting plan configuration from the ".ovhconfig" file <a name="setting-ovhconfig"></a>
+### 3 - Method 2: Modify the web hosting plan configuration with the ".ovhconfig" file <a name="setting-ovhconfig"></a>

 #### 3.1 - Log in to your web hosting plan’s FTP storage space

-Get your primary FTP username, its password, and the FTP server address.
+You will need your primary FTP username, its password, and the FTP server address.

-To do this, log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB){.external} , then go to the `Web Cloud`{.action} section.
-In the left-hand column, click `Hosting plans`{.action} , then select the web hosting plan concerned.
+Log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB){.external}, then go to the `Web Cloud`{.action} section.
+In the left-hand column, click `Hosting plans`{.action}, then select the web hosting plan concerned.
 Go to the `FTP - SSH`{.action} tab.
 Here, you will find the information you need to log in.

-For the FTP user password, please refer to our guide on [Modifying an FTP user password](/pages/web_cloud/web_hosting/ftp_change_password) if required.
+For the FTP user password, please refer to our guide on [Modifying an FTP user password](/pages/web_cloud/web_hosting/ftp_change_password) if necessary.

 ![ovhconfig](images/ovhconfig-step1.png){.thumbnail}

-#### 3.2 - Retrieve or create the .ovhconfig file
+#### 3.2 - Create or open the .ovhconfig file

 Once you have logged in to your [FTP storage space](/pages/web_cloud/web_hosting/ftp_connection), you can view all of the files currently hosted on it.
-Stay positioned on the root of your hosting (which can be symbolized by a “ /”).
-You should find the .ovhconfig file there.
+Inside the root directory of your hosting (which is indicated by a `/`) you should find the .ovhconfig file.

 ![ovhconfig](images/ovhconfig-step2.png){.thumbnail}

 There are two ways of doing this:

-- **the .ovhconfig file is there** : download it to your own machine/device.
+- **The .ovhconfig file is there**: Download it to your device.
 Make a copy of it before editing it.
 This will allow you to restore the original file if necessary.
-- **The .ovhconfig file does not exist** : create it on your own machine/device and name it ".ovhconfig".
+- **The .ovhconfig file does not exist**: Create a file on your own device and name it ".ovhconfig".

 #### 3.3 - Edit the contents of the ".ovhconfig" file <a name="update-ovhconfig"></a>

-Once you have the .ovhconfig file, edit it.
-To do this, use a program such as a text editor.
-Your ".ovhconfig" file must contain a code similar to the following:
+You can open and edit the .ovhconfig file with any common text editor.
+The content of your ".ovhconfig" file must have a code format as in the following example:

 ```php
 app.engine=php